 How to Apply

-You can search our internships and jobs on our directory.
+You can search jobs on our directory.
 There is the option to enquire for more information or book a place.
 Apply well in advance is highly recommended so you secure a spot for the dates you are interested in.

 Reviews & Testimonials

-Have you ever been to work or intern in Australia?
+Have you ever been to work in Australia?
 Would you like to review a company or placement?
 Contact us today.

 "To sum up the 4 weeks I have spent on my TV placement in Perth, I have thoroughly enjoyed receiving hands on experience.
 I feel that where in the UK you would not be used for anything more than making the tea, here you are granted the freedom to be creative; to think and research interesting briefs and then to be allowed to go and shoot them at various locations.
 The pace of life may not be as busy as UK media offices, but it is a perfect opportunity to ease yourself into the industry, without it being too daunting." - Carmen Butcher, UK

-If you would like to hire new staff or interns for your company please get in touch to get listed on our directory.
+If you would like to hire new staff for your company please get in touch to get listed on our directory.